CARLTON COUNTY

 Holyoke According to the 1915 GN Valuation Reports, a new station was built here in 1913 and measured 30'x48'.
 This station was abandoned by the GN in April, 1960.

-Huson This station appears to have been between the Scanlon station and the Cloquet station.
+Huson This station appears to have been between the state line and the Wingate station.
 According to the 1915 GN Valuation Records, a 24'x24' depot was built here in 1899, but it was then remodeled into a section house in 1908.
+It was abandoned as a station by the GN in July 1933.

 Mahtowa According to the NP Valuation Records of 1917, this station was built in 1907 and measured 20'x22'.
 There was also a 16'x19' freight house here.